-Of all hand and wrist injuries, the distal radius fractures of the wrist are the most common upper extremity fracture, and the incidence of these injuries typically increases during winter months.
+Of all hand and wrist injuries, the distal radius fractures of the wrist are the most common, and the incidence of these injuries typically increases during winter months.
 The surgeons at Orthopaedic Associates of Muskegon are highly experienced in treating these common injuries and utilize the latest technology in plate and screw fixation when surgery is necessary.
 Below are a few of the common hand and wrist conditions treated.